Home » Recipes » Easy Dinner Recipes » Instant Pot Whole Chicken (Rotisserie Style)

 • 2 cups chicken broth

-• 2 tbsp plus 1 tsp olive oil divided
+• 2 tablespoons plus 1 teaspoon olive oil divided

 Instructions

-• Once the cooking time is up, allow the Instant Pot to perform a natural pressure release for 15 minutes.
-After 15 minutes, you should be able to open the lid without performing a manual release.
-If it's not opening on its own, you can open the valve to release the remaining pressure.
+• When the cook time ends, allow the Instant Pot to natural release for 15 minutes.
+After 15 minutes, carefully open the valve to release any remaining pressure.

 Video